Working with EWIs

 Understand the code purpose in the original VB6 application

 The next step is to understand, in the original VB6 application, the actual functionality of the section of the code causing the problem.
-The following activities can be performed to understand de original behavior:
+You can perform the following activities to understand the original behavior:

 - Create small examples of code that use the same features.